-While colleges consider the exams equally useful in assessing potential candidates, the tests are worlds apart in style, allowing wise students the option of selecting the exam that plays to their particular strengths.
+While colleges consider the exams equally useful in assessing potential candidates, the tests are worlds apart in style, allowing students to select the exam that plays to their particular strengths.

 - Time: While both tests are lengthy (over 3 hours), the SAT runs an additional 20 minutes.
 That assumes you take the ACT Writing section, which is optional but may be required by some competitive colleges.
 If you forego the writing section, the SAT is a significant 50 minutes longer.

-- Bias: In simplistic terms, the SAT favors highly analytical students with extensive vocabularies who test well.
-The ACT is more straightforward and, like an achievement test, mostly a “what did you learn in high school?” type exam.
+- Bias: The SAT favors highly analytical students with extensive vocabularies who test well.
+The ACT is more straightforward and, like an achievement test, mostly asks “what did you learn in high school?”
 It is kinder to students with strengths in math and science.

 - English: Only the ACT has this section, and it’s all about grammar.
 Students have 45 minutes to answer 75 questions, and this section directly reflects the grammar you learn in English class.
 (On the SAT, grammar is included in the Writing section.)